 You should be aware that every member of the Computer Science faculty will have access to the entire contents of your portfolio.
 Your portfolio will include the following:

 1. Portfolio Report.
 The portfolio report form can be found here.
 This is an expanded version of the progress report that students submit yearly.
-This form needs the signature of your advisor.

 2. Statement of purpose.
 The statement is your opportunity to summarize past accomplishments and future goals.
 This is a chance to speak directly to the Graduate Program Committee and the faculty regarding any issue relevant to your possible candidacy.
 Please limit yourself to a page, maybe two, focusing on the key issues and letting other aspects of your portfolio speak for themselves.